Liverpool reject improved Barcelona bid for Coutinho

 Liverpool have rejected a third bid from Barcelona for wantaway playmaker Philippe Coutinho.

-The offer, reportedly £113million rising to £118m with add-ons, was instantly turned down by the Reds, who are adamant the player is not for sale.
+The offer, reportedly £113m rising to £118m with add-ons, was instantly turned down by the Reds, who are adamant the player is not for sale.

 Owners Fenway Sports Group said as much last week when they issued a statement explicitly stressing the 25-year-old would be at the club beyond the close of the transfer window.